samjwu/DBug/README.md

 # DBug

-A game that totally accurate simulates the work of a debugger
+A game that totally accurately simulates the work of a debugger

+Play it here on [GitHub](https://samjwu.github.io/DBug/)

 ![StartScreen](startscreen.PNG)